phac-nml/staramr/README.md

                         The name of the directory to contain the BLAST hit files.
 Not be be used with '--output-dir'.
 [None]

 Example:
 	staramr search -o out *.fasta
 		Searches the files *.fasta for AMR genes using only the ResFinder database, storing results in the out/ directory.

-        staramr search --pointfinder-organism salmonella --output-excel results.xlsx *.fasta Searches *.fasta for AMR genes using ResFinder and PointFinder database with the passed organism, storing results in results.xlsx.
+	staramr search --pointfinder-organism salmonella --output-excel results.xlsx *.fasta Searches *.fasta for AMR genes using ResFnder and PointFinder database with the passed organism, storing results in results.xlsx
 ``` -->

 ## Database Build